jusjusjus/edfpy/README.md

 Contributions are welcome.
 Please create your own fork of `edfdb` and a pull request to the master branch starting with a title '[WIP] ...' that describes what you are working on.
 We'll review the changes once you switch the title form '[WIP]' to '[MRG]'.
-We'll add CI in the future.
 Make sure to run the tests before submitting and switching the title.
+We also use [SemaphoreCI](https://semaphoreci.com/).

 To run the tests, first install the requirements-dev.txt file using